Rashita123/DO-YOU-KNOW-ME-/README.md

 I have used:

 1. JavaScript --> For the logic Part

+npm Modules used:

-2. Chalk --> For the styling (adding colors to the text and highlighting text)
+1. Chalk --> For the styling (adding colors to the text and highlighting text)
-3. figlet --> To create ASCII art from text
+2. figlet --> To create ASCII art from text.
+3. boxen --> To make a box to display score at the end.